dragonlock2/MMv3/README.md

 	* Also apply [macos.patch](macos.patch) if using MacOS.
 4. Compile CircuitPython with `cd ports/raspberrypi && make  BOARD=raspberry_pi_pico`
 5. Upload the resulting firmware.uf2!

-## Known Issues

-* circuitpython.patch does not result in perfect timing for the 1-Wire bus (86% accuracy in detecting the EEPROM).
-Fixing will take fine tuning timings with an oscilloscope. micropython.patch works perfectly as it was developed with an oscilloscope.
-* DS28E05 library doesn't work with CircuitPython but did under MicroPython.
-Likely because bit timings aren't yet perfect.